NexiusTailer/Ultimate-Creator/README.md

 * **Editing from the game**
   To do this, you need just connect the filterscript
 * **Mapping for several players**
-  Ability to mapping for several people at the same time
+  Ability to mapping for several persons at the same time
 * **New editor from scratch**
   Editor written entirely from scratch, 0.3e editor is not used
 * **Copying default objects**